jeetgoyal80/finance-dashboard-backend/README.md

 - CI/CD integration
 - multi-tenant support if the system evolves beyond a single organization

+## 16. What I Would Improve

+If I were taking this beyond assignment scope, the first thing I would add is automated test coverage around auth, RBAC, and analytics queries.
+Those are the most important parts of the system behavior, and they deserve direct verification.

+I would also improve operational concerns such as structured logging, better environment-based configuration, rate limiting, and more production-ready deployment defaults.
+Right now the project is intentionally assignment-friendly and easy to review, but there is room to harden it further.

+On the data side, I would likely introduce better auditing and possibly a more explicit ownership model for records if the system ever needed to support multiple organizations or business units.

 ## Conclusion

-This backend is designed to demonstrate strong backend engineering fundamentals: clear separation of concerns, middleware-based access control, robust validation, and analytics implemented through database-native aggregation.
-The result is a modular and maintainable API system aligned with the goals of the assignment.
+I built this backend to show solid backend engineering fundamentals: layered architecture, clean separation of concerns, middleware-based access control, strong validation, and analytics powered by database-native aggregation.
+The result is a modular API that is practical to work with and structured in a way that can grow beyond a small assignment if needed.